kyaiooiayk/Git-Cheatsheet/README.md

 # Then you can use “git pull” to update your local directory
 git pull
 ```
+## Push to the server failed because of large file (even after deletion)
+- You have to option here: squashing or filter-branch.
+The latter seems to better because it does not mess with the entire history.
+[Ref](https://stackoverflow.com/questions/19573031/cant-push-to-github-because-of-large-file-which-i-already-deleted)
+    - Locally delete or modify (reduce) large files.
+    - Commit the local deletes.
+    - Soft reset back X number of commits: `git reset --soft HEAD~X`.
+    - Then recommit all the changes together (AKA squash) `git commit -m "New message for the combined commit"`
+    - Push squashed commit.

+## Hot to force push
+- If you get an error like this: `Git push failed, "Non-fast forward updates were rejected"'.
+Then you can use `git push --force` to force push your changes to the server.
+You need to push about what you are doing and this may not be ideal when working in large projects where others are involved.

 ## Pulling from server
 - While you are working on a task in your local branch, there might be some changes in the remote branch.